isurunuwanthilaka/isurunuwanthilaka.github.io/_posts/2021-08-26-not-now-when.md

 ##### Story

 Through out the last few weeks , I had few ideas flooding my mind?
 "Isuru, are you ready to leave this life?" and I was wandering what if I have to.
-Even I have no garuntee that I am all safe.
+Even I have no guarantee that I am all safe.
 I am like you, like everyone - no super powers at all.

 Talking truth, my saul talking loud says 'not yet'.
 So my question is why?
 Am I that much attached to this life- not clear.